syounglee012/ncbc-seattle/src/pages/index.md

   heading: Loving God, Loving One Another
   lead: Sharing lives together through the fellowship in the family of God
 intro:
-  heading: Welcome to New Covenant Baptist Church
+  heading: Welcome to NCBC
   content: >-
-    We are committed to following the Word of God and sharing the love of Jesus Christ.
+    New Covenant Baptist Church is committed to following the Word of God and sharing the love of Jesus Christ.
 Find out what we're about, and come and see how exciting the love of Christ can be!
 We encourage you to check out our weekly Sunday Worship Service at the University Lutheran Church located just a few blocks north of the University of Washington.
 worshipServiceInfo:
   heading: Worship With Us
   time: 12:30 pm